 “Every touring band knows about this, it just happens everywhere.
 And it’s like, ‘Sweet a free place to stay!
 Thank you so much!’
 And you get there, and you’re putting your pajamas on, and then they end up inviting every single person.
-Like ‘Dude, there’s a band in town at my house!
+Like, ‘Dude, there’s a band in town at my house!
 Let’s party!’
-And then you’re like ‘No dude, I’ve been partying every night for the past three weeks I actually just want to go to sleep!’”
-Miles recounts to me.
-Regardless, the band is of course grateful to anyone who offers them up a place to stay, even if it does mean being trapped in a sea of intoxicated, happy-go-lucky bodies while you’re trying to get some much needed rest.
+And then you’re like, ‘No dude, I’ve been partying every night for the past three weeks I actually just want to go to sleep!’”

+Regardless, the band is of course grateful to anyone who offers them up a place to stay, even if it does mean being trapped in a sea of intoxicated, happy-go-lucky bodies while you’re trying to get some much-needed rest.

 Aside from party prison, the touring experience, as Miles recalls, is extraordinary.
 “It’s like crowd surfing through space and time, and if anybody fails you, you’ll fall and hit the cement,” he says.
 Sometimes, the unknown can bring the most delightful of surprises, including a crazy amount of support from people who simply love music.
 SMiiLE witnessed this when their car broke down while on tour.
 The owner of the auto shop they went to had a drum set set up, and he was so excited to learn that he was helping out musicians that he fixed their car for free.

 On the experience, Miles says, “That’s just an example of the serendipity of being on the road.
 The magic just unfolds because you’re going out into the world with open arms, full of love and excitement, so the universe is kinda just like, ‘Hell yeah!
 I love that!’ and throws you the support that you need.”

-Towards the end of the interview, I asked Miles what he wished for listeners to truly get out of the music.
-Of course, he noted the obvious: joyfulness, excitement, cheer, all of which are incredibly important feelings.
-However, he also addressed something of even greater necessity, the act of sharing these feelings in the wake of an administratively uncertain world.
-“I feel like politically the world is in incredible turmoil right now, and there is an inconceivable amount of injustice going on.
-I would hope that on the other end of listening to a SMiiLE record or seeing a SMiiLE show that one would be able to look deeper in themself to find compassion and empathy for everybody around them,” says Miles.
-Not only does SMiiLE’s music provide a good time, but a space for reflection as well, and it might be what everybody needs going into the new year.

 So what can listeners expect from SMiiLE in the future?
-Luckily for fans, the band will be releasing two brand new tracks and one music video during every month of 2019, eventually compiling everything into an album which will be unveiled at the end of the year.
-Surrounding their new music will be more touring, and more opportunities to catch the band in action.
-Additionally, SMiiLE has plans to work even harder on establishing a deeper intimacy with their own identity, as well as with the relationship they have with their fans.
+Luckily for fans, the band will be releasing two brand new tracks and one music video during every month of 2019, eventually compiling everything into an album that will be unveiled at the end of the year.
+Complementing their new music will be more touring and more opportunities to catch the band in action.
+Additionally, SMiiLE has plans to work even harder on establishing a deeper intimacy with their own identity, as well as the relationships they have with their fans.